samhi113/curlingSite/README.md

    - Description: The physics of curling.
 How does curling on ice work?
 Do the brushes help?
    - Responsible: Ari

+5. **The Olympic Teams**
+   - Description: A page all about the diffrent olymipic teams and some info about them
+   - Responsible: Salmane

+6. **Rules Of The Game**
+   - Description: a page discrbing the rules of the game and how it's played
+   - Responsible: Salmane

+7. **The Tools Of The Game**
+   - Description: a page discrbing Equipments used to play the game
+   - Responsible: Salmane

 ### Sources Cited

 To be added later!